Attumm/redis-dict/README.md

 [![codecov](https://codecov.io/gh/Attumm/redis-dict/graph/badge.svg?token=Lqs7McQGEs)](https://codecov.io/gh/Attumm/redis-dict)
 [![Downloads](https://static.pepy.tech/badge/redis-dict/month)](https://pepy.tech/project/redis-dict)

 RedisDict is a Python library that offers a convenient and familiar interface for interacting with Redis, treating it as if it were a Python dictionary.
 Its goal is to help developers write clean, Pythonic code while using Redis as a storage solution for seamless distributed computing.
-This simple yet powerful library utilizes Redis as a key-value store and supports various data types, including strings, integers, floats, booleans, lists, and dictionaries.
+Redis-Dict utilizes Redis as a key-value store and supports various data types, including strings, integers, floats, booleans, lists, and dictionaries.
 Additionally, developers can extend RedisDict to work with custom objects.

 The library includes utility functions for more complex use cases such as caching, batching, and more.
 By leveraging Redis for efficient key-value storage, RedisDict enables high-performance data management, maintaining efficiency even with large datasets and Redis instances.